svenvc/zinc/zinc-http-components-paper.md

       user: ''
       password: ''.

-It should work just like any other repository, although it is storage only of course.
+It should work just like any other repository, although it is for package storage only.
 What makes this example interesting is that implements 3 different kinds of requests:

-- list a repository, a GET for /
+- list the repository, a GET for /
 - get a version, a GET for a specific file
 - store a version, a PUT of a specific file